vladyslavmarkovaccenture/openbsw/doc/learning/setup/index.rst

         it has been reported that CAN and Ethernet do not work unless an external power supply (12-volt, 5.5 mm barrel connector) is used.
     * - 3
-      - While NXP provide a linux installer for S32 Design Studio for ARM, according to the installation manual the most recent version of Ubuntu listed as supported is Ubuntu 16 (which is quite old).
+      - While NXP provide a linux installer for S32 Design Studio for S32 Platform, according to the installation manual the most recent version of Ubuntu listed as supported is Ubuntu :prop:`tool:ubuntu_version`.
-        S32 Design Studio for ARM has been successfully installed in Ubuntu 22.04 as documented in :doc:`setup_s32k148_ubuntu_nxpide` but please note that many people have encountered difficulties with this, especially at the step to enable it using an activation code.
-If you have difficulties you may prefer to set up ``gdbserver`` as described in :doc:`setup_s32k148_ubuntu_gdbserver` with an IDE of your choice.
+        S32 Design Studio for S32 Platform has been successfully installed in Ubuntu :prop:`tool:ubuntu_version` as documented in :doc:`setup_s32k148_ubuntu_nxpide` but please note that many people have encountered difficulties with this, especially at the step to enable it using an activation code.
+If you have difficulties you may prefer to set up ``gdbserver`` as described in :doc:`setup_s32k148_gdbserver` with an IDE of your choice.

 Jumper setup on the S32K148 board